2013 Grant Project Profiles

 Approximately 30% of Americans report chronic, recurrent, or long-lasting pain, and epidemiological studies suggest that between 20-50% of U.S. adults with chronic pain use alcohol to self-medicate.
 Alcohol reduces pain (i.e., produces analgesia) but this effect fades as tolerance develops with repeated alcohol use.
 On the other hand, alcohol withdrawal is defined by increases in sensitivity to painful stimuli (i.e., hyperalgesia).
 These factors set the stage for gradually increasing alcohol use coupled with gradually decreasing efficacy of alcohol in relieving pain, as well as worsened pain outcomes in the absence of alcohol.
 Melanocortin-4 receptors (MC4Rs) are found in the brains of humans and animals.
 Interestingly, activity at these receptors modulates alcohol drinking in rodents, and also modulates tolerance to the analgesic effects of opiates.
 The proposed experiments will use rodent models to explore: (1) how alcohol withdrawal alters sensitivity to a painful stimulus, (2) how the analgesic effects of alcohol are altered during alcohol dependence, and (3) the role of brain MC4Rs in hyperalgesia and excessive alcohol consumption during alcohol dependence.
 These experiments will provide the foundation for studies on the role of pain in excessive alcohol drinking, and studies of alcohol effects in the presence of chronic neuropathic pain.

-Christopher Lapish, Ph.D., University of Indiana, “Targeting the prefrontal cortical dopamine system in excessive drinking.”
+Christopher Lapish, Ph.D., Indiana University, “Targeting the prefrontal cortical dopamine system in excessive drinking.”

 Understanding the changes in brain function that underlie alcoholism is critical for devising novel treatment strategies for this disease.
 The neurotransmitter dopamine plays a central role in guiding motivated behaviors and influences the ability of evolutionarily advanced brain regions, such as the prefrontal cortex, to integrate information.
 This is especially relevant for alcoholism as individuals in advanced stages of this disease exhibit an inappropriately large increase in brain activity in the prefrontal cortex when exposed to environmental stimuli that could potentially trigger relapse.
 This project will examine if targeting the prefrontal cortex dopamine system provides an effective way to mitigate alcohol-seeking behaviors.
 To this end, we will make real-time measurements of brain activity in validated preclinical rodent models of alcoholism that are seeking and drinking alcohol.
 With these data we will assess how communication between brain regions that interact with the prefrontal cortex are altered during these behaviors and determine if manipulating the dopamine system in this brain region suppresses excessive drinking.
 With this information we will better understand the changes in brain function that underlie excessive alcohol seeking and if the prefrontal cortex dopamine system presents a viable target for treatment development.